 Strong Partnership: The Paula Takacs Foundation & Levine Cancer Institute

-Dr. Derek Raghavan, President of Atrium Health’s Levine Cancer Institute, speaks about the impact the Paula Takacs Foundation for Sarcoma Research’s funding has on their cancer center’s sarcoma research.
+Dr. Derek Raghavan, former President of Atrium Health’s Levine Cancer Institute, speaks about the impact the Paula Takacs Foundation for Sarcoma Research’s funding has on their cancer center’s sarcoma research.

 Levine Children’s Hospital treats more pediatric patients per day than any other hospital in North Carolina.